The Tepper Foundation

 - Entities building nonprofit sector capacity

-- Organizations responsive to crisis and climate events
+- Organisations responsive to crisis and climate events

-Geographic Considerations: Strong preference for New Jersey-based organizations or those with significant New Jersey impact, given their place-based strategy in the state where the Tepper family was raised.
+Geographic Considerations: Strong preference for New Jersey-based organisations or those with significant New Jersey impact, given their place-based strategy in the state where the Tepper family was raised.

-Building Long-term Capacity: Through initiatives like the Food Security Access Fund, the foundation invests in helping organizations access additional public funding and build sustainable operations, not just providing one-time grants.
+Building Long-term Capacity: Through initiatives like the Food Security Access Fund, the foundation invests in helping organisations access additional public funding and build sustainable operations, not just providing one-time grants.

-Collaborative Approach: The foundation emphasizes "working hand-in-hand with grantee partners" to identify community needs, suggesting they value organizations open to partnership and dialogue rather than transactional grant relationships.
+Collaborative Approach: The foundation emphasises "working hand-in-hand with grantee partners" to identify community needs, suggesting they value organisations open to partnership and dialogue rather than transactional grant relationships.

 Recent Grant Examples: